 Avoid the Four “No Zones”

 Large trucks create safety hazards because of blind spots that decrease the visibility of other drivers.
 For drivers who are injured in truck accidents on Illinois highways, a Lake County truck accident attorney can provide legal advice related to trucking accidents.

 A truck driver’s visibility is far more limited than a car driver’s visibility.
 Blind spots create unsafe driving conditions that often result in truck accidents and serious injuries.
 In Illinois, a Lake County truck accident attorney can provide assistance with highway safety laws and personal injuries.

-When traveling near a large truck or tractor-trailer, auto drivers should avoid the four main “no-zones.”
+When traveling near a large truck, snow plow, tractor-trailer, or other oversized vehicle, auto drivers should avoid the four main “no-zones.”